joekr/joekr.github.com/content/page/quotes.markdown

  - Some is more than none
  - The object is not to learn to mimic greatness, but to calibrate our internal meter for greatness.
  - Quality time is b*******, with the randomness of children you don't know which time will be quality, so you spend as much time as you can with them.
+ - Comparison is the thief of joy
+ - Behavior first, thoughts and feelings follow